-Just as there is a trinity of onion, carrot, and celery in classic French cuisine known as mirepoix, there is also a "holy trinity" of mirepoix used in Southern Creole cooking, this is a traditional version of the "holy trinity".
-Creole cooking is a reflection of the combination of French, Spanish and African cuisines native to New Orleans, Louisiana.
+Just as there is a trinity of onion, carrot, and celery in classic French cuisine known as mirepoix, there is also a "holy trinity" of mirepoix used in Southern Creole cooking; this is a spicy version of the "holy trinity."
+Creole cooking reflects the combination of French, Spanish and African cuisines native to New Orleans, Louisiana.
 It is similar and yet different from Cajun cooking.
-Cajun cooking relies heavily on spices, pork meat and pork fat, while Creole cooking uses tomatoes, butter and cream.
-Both of these cuisines use the "holy trinity" which is a combination of diced onions, green bell peppers, and celery.
-No Creole style Gumbo is complete without this seasoning blend.
+Cajun cooking relies heavily on spices, pork meat, and pork fat, while Creole cooking uses tomatoes, butter, and cream.
+These cuisines use the "holy trinity," which combines diced onions, green bell peppers, and celery.
+No Creole-style Gumbo is complete without this seasoning blend.

 Ingredients: domestic onion, green & red bell peppers, celery, domestic garlic, spices